CivicActions/ssp-toolkit/docs/ssp.md

 Configuration changes are overseen by the Change Control Board (CCB) consisting of the System Owner, Project Manager, CivicActions Operations staff and the engineering team.

+##### Project

+The configuration management policy and procedures are formally documented in the Project Configuration Management Plan (CMP), which provides the roles and responsibilities as it pertains to physical and environmental protection.
+It defines responsibilities for the implementation and oversight of the guidance contained herein.
+Client reviews and updates the policy as necessary.

 ### CM-2: Baseline Configuration

 ```text